 Keep your tension loose and even.
 Crocheting too tight can make it curl more

 Block your work.
 When in doubt, block it out.
-I recently did this on a Tunisian crochet scarf I made (pattern coming soon!), I pinned it out flat and hit with some steam from my garment steamer.
+I recently did this on a Tunisian crochet scarf I made (pattern coming soon!), I pinned it out flat and hit it with some steam from my garment steamer.
 Easy fix.
 I also added some fringe so that helped “weigh” it down too.

 Tunisian Simple Stitch Tutorial